-I am among those who see the superficial attractions of calls for "institutional neutrality," but who also see that it is a doctrine that serves no real good.
+I am among those who see the superficial attractions of calls for "institutional neutrality," but who also sees that it is a doctrine that serves no real good.
 Earlier in this essay I gave an abbreviated summary of my objections.
 Institutional neutrality:

+- 1. empowers the mob;

-- · Empowers the mob. - · Excuses the college president.
+- 2. excuses the college president;

+- 3. undermines rightful authority;

-- · Undermines rightful authority. - · Confuses the public.
+- 4. confuses the public.